Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 Both models are auditable at the distribution level.
 The difference is who runs the audit (player-side replay vs audit lab) and the structural commitment (cryptographic commit-reveal vs operator-internal RNG state).

-Category 3: Trust requirement, provably fair vs RNG comparison
+Category 3: Trust requirement, cryptographically transparent vs RNG comparison

 The trust burden in each model: